-We would prefer this packaged as a single document (Word, LATEX, PDF) and supporting Verilog code, in a single, well-named archive file (ZIP or TAR).
+Your write-up (Word, IAT_EX, PDF) and supporting Verilog code, should be placed in a single, well-named archive file (ZIP or TAR).
 Please name this file after your team.
 So if you are Team Smack, your directory would be "teamsmack", and you would ZIP that up into a file "teamsmack.zip".

 Other notes:

-- You may turn in one deliverable for all group members - Please email your documents to myself and John Morgan - We expect all group members to participate in every aspect of this machine problem - Please check out the tutorials on the class wiki.
+- You may turn in one deliverable for all group members - Please email your documents to myself - We expect all group members to participate in every aspect of this machine problem - Please check out the tutorials on the class wiki.
 They are actually useful, I promise.